-It has been a year since I started writing blogs.
-To mark the first anniversary, I’ve decided to post the eulogy that I’ve said during the requiem mass for my husband, Ian O’Neil.
-It was held on March 09, 2015 at the Main Hall of St. Mary’s Church at 1900 hours.
+It’s been a year since I started writing blogs.
+To mark the first anniversary, I’ve decided to post the eulogy that I’ve given during the requiem mass for my husband, Ian O’Neil.
+It was held on 09 March 2015 at the Main Hall of St. Mary’s Church at 1900 hours.

 Born to be a Hero

 Good evening everyone.
-Tonight we are all gathered here to commemorate my late husband’s life.
+Tonight we’re gathered here to commemorate my late husband’s life.
 It is indeed an overwhelming feeling to see everyone in one place to celebrate his wonderful and fruitful life.

 Like any other ordinary couple, we too had our share of ups and downs.
 Despite of all those, he remained steadfast.
 He was my pillar of strength.
 He was faithful to God and he’d always believed in miracles.

-Yes, I was truly happy… deliriously ecstatic, straight to the bones happiness.
+Yes, I was truly happy… deliriously ecstatic, straight to the bones blissful.

 Our marriage was tested a lot of times.
 In the first few years of our union, I’ve had three recurrent miscarriage.
 He pulled me from the pool of despair and self-pity.
 On 2013, I got pregnant again.
 However, my water bag broke on the fifth month of my pregnancy.
 I was then put on complete bed rest for two months.
 He took care of me.
 He did all the household chores.
 He cooked our food, managed the laundry, he even gave me a bath and changed my diaper.
 On top of that, he also reported for work.
 I never heard him complained.
 I’ve felt his unconditional love even more.
 He’d never lost hope.
 He’d believed that our baby will survive the ordeal.
 Unfortunately, Isaac Lemuel died thirteen hours after I gave birth to him.

 Regardless of what happened, he did not waver and trusted God only.
 He’d always chosen to see the positive side of every situation.
 He comforted me and said,